CS2613-FA23/explorationactivity1-hnguye15/Overview.md

         statements
     }

-Asynchronous functions must be called with "await" to work as intended.
+While asynchronous functions can be declared using "async" to return a promise, they also must be called with "await" to wait for such promise.

 An example of async module working with the promise object to simulate the sleep() function from C: